jasper-zheng/nn_terrain/ReadMe.md

 ## Demos

 The projection from a latent space to a latent terrain is done by pairing latent trajectories and spatial trajectories on a 2D plane (or any low-dimensional space).
 After providing examples of inputs (spatial trajectories) and their corresponding outputs (latent trajectories), the terrain can be trained very quickly (~15s) using supervised machine learning.
+(See the Usage section for details).

 https://github.com/user-attachments/assets/17a306d2-791a-4322-9ec6-aa788713cbac